France Passport and Visa Information

 To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
 US Citizens can refer to the US Department of State's website for more information regarding passports.

 A student visa is official permission by a foreign government to live and study in that country.
 All US passport holders studying for more than 90 days must obtain a student visa prior to departure.
-The process begins online by registering with Campus France, and then making an appointment to apply in person at the French Consulate or VFS Global in your jurisdiction.
-French Consulates/VFS will not accept student visa applications more than three months before departure, but it is advisable to apply early within that timeframe.
-During part the process, the consulate/VFS will have your actual passport while your visa is being processed.
+The process begins online by registering with Campus France, and then making an appointment to apply in person at VFS Global.
+VFS will not accept student visa applications more than three months before departure, but it is advisable to apply early within that timeframe.
+During part the process, VFS will have your actual passport while your visa is being processed.
 Traveling internationally prior to the start of your study abroad program will interfere with your visa application process.

 Further information will be posted to your Gateway account in the Visa Guide, which you will receive typically four months prior to the program start.
 Program Advisors in the Central Office are also available to answer visa questions you may have.